 The UDL Guidelines

+This new iteration, UDL Guidelines 3.0, addresses critical barriers rooted in biases and systems of exclusion for learners with and without disabilities.
 These guidelines offer a set of concrete suggestions that can be applied to any discipline or domain to ensure that all learners can access and participate in meaningful, challenging learning opportunities.

-Publication Date: 2022
+Publication Date: July 2024

 Publisher: CAST